One thing I've learnt as a health coach is that being kind to ourselves works a whole lot better than beating ourselves up.

 I hope this conversation encourages you to shift your view of getting healthy - and inspires you to choose compassionate self-talk over self-critisism.
 I hope it also encourages you to see gentle, creative activities as a wonderful, effective way to get yourself on the path to feeling vibrant, calm and healthy.

-Welcome to Wellness Unwrapped!
-I’m Suzy Glaskie, Functional Medicine Certified Health Coach and founder of Peppermint Wellness.
+I’m Suzy Glaskie, Functional Medicine Health Coach and founder of Peppermint Wellness.

-I hope that this podcast empowers you to unwrap more of your own wellness, so that you can reclaim your energy - and flourish.
+I hope that this podcast helps you to rediscover your own light - and start to shine.